tselea/agrisen-cog/README.md

     - `output1_2_lpis_gpkg/`: Contains the original LPIS as GPKG.
     - `output1_2_lpis_parquet/`: Contains the original LPIS as partioned Parquet files.
     - `output1_3_lpis_en/`: Contains the english version of each LPIS as partitioned Parquet.
+    - `output1_4_lpis_icc/`: Contains the ICC code mapped version of each english LPIS as partitioned Parquet.
 ### Zenodo

 Link: https://doi.org/10.5281/zenodo.7892012